MrRox1337/ballbot/README.md

 -   Implementing robot_localization with IMU + wheel odometry fusion
 -   Adding IMU-based orientation estimation for rough terrain
 -   Sensor fusion research and experimentation

 ---

+### node_graphs

+Refer to the [node_graphs](https://github.com/MrRox1337/ballbot/tree/main/node_graphs) sub-folder for detailed RQT visualization while teleoperating, mapping, and navigating.

+---

+### tf2_frames

+Refer to the [tf2_frames](https://github.com/MrRox1337/ballbot/tree/main/tf2_frames) sub-folder for detailed robot transform visualization while navigating notice how the robot listens to the `/map` topic to the `/odom` and then the pose information is distributed to the rest of the robot body.

+---